-This Narrative Report (a change in requirements for 2015/16 replacing the Explanatory Foreword) provides information about Merseyside Fire and Rescue Authority (the Authority), including the key issues affecting the Authority in 2015/16 and the future.
-It also provides a summary of the financial position at 31 March 2016 and is structured as below:
+This Narrative Report provides information about Merseyside Fire and Rescue Authority (the Authority), including the key issues affecting the Authority in 2016/17 and the future.
+It also provides a summary of the financial position at 31 March 2017 and is structured as below:

-- Background to the Authority & Key Information - The Authority 2015/16 Non-Financial Performance - The 2015/16 Revenue Budget and Financial Challenge - 2015/16 Revenue Outturn Position - Reserves - Capital Strategy and Capital Programme 2015/16 to 2019/20 - Treasury Management - Balance Sheet Financial Position at 31st March 2016 - Future Financial Challenge / Corporate Risks 2016/17 2019/20
+- Background to the Authority & Key Information - The Authority 2016/17 Non-Financial Performance - The 2016/17 Revenue Budget and Financial Challenge - 2016/17 Revenue Outturn Position - Reserves - Capital Strategy and Capital Programme 2016/17 to 2020/21 - Treasury Management - Balance Sheet Financial Position at 31st March 2017 - Future Financial Challenge / Corporate Risks 2017/18 2020/21

-This is followed by an explanation of the Financial Statements, including information on significant transactions during 2015/16.
+This is followed by an explanation of the Financial Statements, including information on significant transactions during 2016/17.